lorenzo-rovigatti/comp_bio_notes/proteins.md

 :align: center
 :width: 600px

-A GPCR protein embedded in a membrane composed of a double layer of cholesterol (in black) and phosphatidylcholine (POPC, in cyan) in a 7:3 ratio.
-In (a) the lipids and the water (in red and white) sorrounding them are shown explicitly, while in (b) only the helical bundle is shown, to highlight the angles between the helices (or part thereof).
+A GPCR protein (taken from [here](https://www.rcsb.org/structure/4GBR)) embedded in a membrane composed of a double layer of cholesterol (in black) and phosphatidylcholine (POPC, in cyan) in a 7:3 ratio.
+Here both surfaces of the membrane are put in contact with water.
+In (a) the lipids and the water (in red and white) are shown explicitly, while in (b) only the helical bundle is shown, to highlight the angles between the helices (or part thereof).
 ```

 [](#fig:GPCR) shows the [$\beta$(2) adrenergic receptor](https://www.rcsb.org/structure/4GBR), a GPCR protein, embedded in a lipid membrane sandwiched between two water layers.
 A GPCR is formed by seven transmembrane $\alpha$-helices connected by alternating intracellular and extracellular loops.
-The helices are tilted with respect to each other, so that their side chains form the "knobs into holes" packing introduced [before](sec:alpha-structural_proteins) ([](doi:10.1098/rsta.2012.0369)).
+The helices are tilted with respect to each other, so that their side chains form the "knobs into holes" packing introduced [before](#sec:alpha-structural_proteins) ([](doi:10.1098/rsta.2012.0369)).

-[^GPCR]: "Many druggable targets for treatment of common diseases involve G-protein-coupled receptors (GPCRs) that mediate therapeutic effects of $\approx 34%%$ of the marketed drugs.
+[^GPCR]: "Many druggable targets for treatment of common diseases involve G-protein-coupled receptors (GPCRs) that mediate therapeutic effects of $\approx 34\%$ of the marketed drugs.
 The sales of GPCR targeting drugs represent a global market share of over 27% [more than 180 billion US dollars]" [](doi:10.1016/j.cell.2017.11.033)).

 ### $\beta$-barrels